Masculine Gender: Rules, Word Lists and Examples for Students

-In English grammar, gender is divided into three main types: masculine, feminine, and neuter.
+In English grammar, gender is divided into three main types: masculine, feminine and neuter.
 The masculine gender refers to words used for male people and male animals.
-Understanding masculine gender is important because it helps students use the correct words while writing, speaking, or reading English.
+Understanding masculine gender is important because it helps students use the correct words while writing, speaking or reading English.
 It is also a common topic in school exams and is useful for improving everyday grammar skills.
-In this article, you will learn what the masculine gender means, along with easy examples to help you understand it better.

 Table of Contents